OL 341: Climate Change Adaptation: Design, Fund & Manage Projects

 Advance your Career, Raise Funds and Solve Challenges

-This adaptation to climate change course is for donor, non profit and NGO staff—and job-seekers wanting to successfully solve climate change challenges.
-Participants work on programs such as food security, watershed management, agriculture, the environment, sustainable development and DRR—among others—and decided to enroll in the program because they were:
+These adaptation to climate change courses are for donor, non profit and NGO staff—and job-seekers wanting to successfully solve challenges caused by global warming.
+Participants work on programs such as food security, watershed management, agriculture, the environment, sustainable development and DRR—among others.
+Learn Community Based Adaptation project design by:

 Great Project Design + Extra Funding = Increased Services

-The course will lead you in developing a winning, impact oriented project to help you:
+Design your next project to increase project funding & impact.
+The course will lead you in developing a winning, impact oriented project while learning to:

-Attract Donors.
-The course provides cutting-edge information, tools, time-saving project templates, development case studies, NGO training and expert, project consultancy—and leads you in developing a real project for your organization.
-We provide real-life adaptation to climate change project examples.
-You will:
+The course provides cutting-edge information, tools, time-saving templates, training and expert consultancy—and leads you in developing a real project for your NGO.
+We provide real-life global warming project examples.
+Program highlights include:

 |If you would you like to receive our free monthly newsletter containing helpful project-oriented information simply subscribe here.|

 Week 1.
-Learn to navigate the course website, download the week's documents, and form partnerships.
+Learn to navigate the course website and download the week's documents.

 Week 2 & 3.
-Read the document on participatory needs assessments and conduct an assessment with community members to uncover a real challenge.
+Read the document on participatory needs assessments and conduct an assessment with community members to uncover real global warming challenges.
 List the needs identified and determine which could be linked to climate change.
 Organize them into a clearly described challenge—a development challenge that you are going to solve with your project design.

 Week 4.
-We will clarify your project’s challenge, develop a theory of how you plan to solve it, and research 3 Climate Change Adaptation intervention activities that would fulfill the premise of your theory.
+We will clarify your project’s challenge, develop a theory of how you plan to solve it, and research 3 Climate Change Adaptation intervention activities for global warming that would fulfill the premise of your theory.